 Annex A to the Policy applies specifically and only to disclosures of Serious Wrongdoing (as defined in Annex A) to and in respect of the New Zealand Vector Group companies.
-It applies to Vector Persons and former Vector employees (as defined in Annex A) who wish to make such disclosures.
+It applies to Vector Persons and Former Employees (as defined in Annex A) who wish to make such disclosures.